-This charming village with its long stretch of sandy beach and river running into the sea, was until recent times a sleepy little fishing village in an out-of-the-way place.
-Over the past 20 years it has slowly grown into a very popular holiday resort, with a wide range of tavernas, shops, cafes, boutiques and other tourist amenities.
+This charming village with its long stretch of sandy beach was, until recent times, a sleepy little fishing village in an out-of-the-way place.
+Over the past quarter of a century it has slowly grown into a popular holiday resort, with a wide range of tavernas, shops, cafes, boutiques and other amenities.

-The beautiful countryside surrounding the village is ideal for those keen on walking, while the splendid sandy shore and relaxed seaside atmosphere make it ideal for beach lovers.
+Beautiful countryside surrounds the village, an attraction for keen walkers, whilst the splendid sandy beach and relaxed seaside atmosphere make it ideal for beach lovers.

-Lake Kournas, famed as the only fresh water lake on Crete and haven for wild life, is worth a visit.
-The lake used to be called 'Korisia' after ancient 'Korion', a city thought to be in the area with a temple to Athena.
+Lake Kournas, the only freshwater lake on Crete, is a haven for wildlife.
+The lake used to be called 'Korisia' after ancient 'Korion', a city in the area which had a Temple to Athena.
 Although it tends to be a popular area for holidaymakers it it is still a lovely place to spend some time.

 Where to stay